puppetlabs/jvm-ssl-utils/README.md

 X.509 certificates and certificate requests can optionally contain a list of extensions which may further specify how the certificate is to be used.
-Each of the functions which either return or a accept X.509 extensions expect them to be a list of maps.
+Each of the functions which either return or accept X.509 extensions expect them to be a list of maps.
 Each map contains the following keys:

 * `oid` A string containing the extension's OID.